ckclassrooms/final-project-proposal-spotdata/README.md

 ### Final Insturctions
-1. Please use the credentials above to login.
+1. Please use these credentials to login.
     ```
     squeak_discs.0b@icloud.com
     Spotdatify123!